duddel/yourgamelib/README.md

 To integrate additional [third-party libraries](thirdparty/README.md), use the `--extProj` option, like so:

-    python <path_to_yourgamelib>/tools/init.py MyGame --extProj imgui box2d
+    python <path_to_yourgamelib>/tools/init.py MyGame --extProj box2d lua

-This creates the directory `./MyGame/` and initializes a new project called `MyGame` with this content:
+This creates the directory `./MyGame/` and initializes a new project called `MyGame`.

-    android/
-    assets/
-    build_android.bash
-      [...]
-    CMakeLists.txt
-    mygame.cpp

-The minimum example can be build for all available platforms using the `build_[..]` scripts (see requirements below).
+:zap: The minimum example can be build for all available platforms using the `build_[..]` scripts (see requirements below).
 See the [API documentation](https://duddel.github.io/yourgamelib/) and the [examples/](examples/) on how to create something ontop of the template.

-All files placed in `assets/` will be packed and made available to be loaded by the application at runtime.
+:zap: All files placed in `assets/` will be packed and made available to be loaded by the application at runtime.

-> **NOTE:** `yourgamelib` is pulled into `MyGame` via CMake `add_subdirectory()`.
+:zap: `yourgamelib` is pulled into `MyGame` via CMake `add_subdirectory()`.
 This path needs to be adjusted in `CMakeLists.txt` if the projects are moved around.
+Alternatively, `MyGame` can be configured to clone `yourgamelib` by itself to make it independent of the original `yourgamelib` location.
+See [template/CMakeLists.txt](template/CMakeLists.txt) on how to do this.

 ## Requirements